Twins vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Carlos Correa, Corbin Carroll and others in the Minnesota Twins-Arizona Diamondbacks matchup at Target Field on Friday at 8:10 PM ET.
+Player prop bet odds for Carlos Correa, Corbin Carroll and others are available when the Minnesota Twins host the Arizona Diamondbacks at Target Field on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!